-This article discusses integrating Egnyte and Google Cloud Platform (GCP) to deploy a hybrid cloud and on-premises model.
+This article discusses integrating Egnyte and Google Cloud to deploy a hybrid cloud and on-premises model.

-Egnyte, a GCP Technology Partner and a 2016 Gartner Magic Quadrant Leader for Enterprise File Synchronization and Sharing (EFSS), offers Google customers the ability to create a hybrid SaaS file sync and share infrastructure that harnesses the power and flexibility of GCP services with the security and centralized IT administration of on-premises content management.
+Egnyte, a Google Cloud Technology Partner and a 2016 Gartner Magic Quadrant Leader for Enterprise File Synchronization and Sharing (EFSS), offers Google customers the ability to create a hybrid SaaS file sync and share infrastructure that harnesses the power and flexibility of Google Cloud services with the security and centralized IT administration of on-premises content management.

 With Egnyte Connect, customers who require that some content remain on-premises and who must avoid a cloud-only model can easily use Cloud Storage in addition to their on-premises storage.